rs-kellogg/krs-llm-cookbook/_sources/llm-defined.md

 :::{admonition} **[Large](https://en.wikipedia.org/wiki/Large_language_model#List)**
 :class: tip
-Large means both model size (number of parameter) and the amount of data the model is trained on
+Calling a language model `Large` refers both to model size (the number of parameters) and the amount of data the model is trained on
 :::

 ```{figure} ./images/wikipedia-list.png